1. Elizabeth El Itreby, "Ritual and Re-Creation in the N-Town Cycle." 1985.

 11. Kimberly Bovee.
 "John Bale and the Medieval Heritage of Reformation Drama."
 2001.

-12. Christina Heckman, Assistant Professor (TT), Augusta State University.
+12. Christina Heckman, Associate Professor, Georgia Regents University.
 "Crux et Transitus: The Cross in Anglo-Saxon Literature."
 2002.

 13. Gerald Nachtwey, Assistant Professor (TT), Eastern Kentucky University. "'Swete Harm': Chivalry and Violence in Chaucer and Froissart."
 2005.